Last updated on May 3rd, 2018 at 04:56 am

 Hadoop can run on a dual processor/ dual core machines with 4-8 GB RAM using ECC memory.
 It depends on the workflow needs.

-In Hadoop 1.x Processing is done through MRV1 (Job Tracker & Task Tracker) while we have MRV2/YARN (ResourceManager & NodeManager) in Hadoop 2.x
+In Hadoop 1.x version Processing is done through MRV1 (Job Tracker & Task Tracker) while we have MRV2/YARN (ResourceManager & NodeManager) in Hadoop 2.x

 Question 18 How to debug Hadoop code?